appsmithorg/example-apps-movie-store-api/README.md

 ## Fix code style and formatting issues

+To analyze the code style and formatting issues, run the following command:

 ```sh
 yarn run lint
 ```

-To automatically fix such issues:
+To automatically fix such issues, run the following command:

 ```sh
 yarn run lint:fix